-Redgum members recognise that country, located where we have initially established our co-operative, was stolen from the first nations, the Kulin Nation of Wathaurong, Wurundjeri, Taungurung, Jaara, and Boon Wurrung peoples.
+Redgum members recognise that we live and work on Country stolen from the First Nations People of the Kulin Nation.
 Redgum members are committed to the cause of Treaty and pledge to take practical steps towards decolonisation in Australia.

 Demonstrate the environmental and health benefits of green cleaning

-Enable the active partipation of members in governing their workplace
+Enable the active participation of members in governing their workplace

 Help members to improve their life circumstances though education, personal development and training